larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (25:42)
 Here's the lights and switches the machine had here and then.
-Here are the deck tapes.
+Here are the DECtapes.
-These little deck tapes, the deck.
+These little DECtapes, the DEC...
-Each of these deck tapes held
+Each of these DECtapes held
-64 K words of 36 million words.
+64K words of 36-bit words.
 So it was actually a a a non sequential device where the other peculiarity of it.
 (26:03)